Update of a 2020 Blog

 - Sharing and Integrating HIV Client Data Across Provider Organizations to Improve Service Coordination is a toolkit for agencies seeking to integrate their data systems across housing and HIV care systems in order to improve service delivery.

-The HIV, Housing & Employment Project is examining interventions that coordinate HIV care and treatment, housing, and employment services.
+- The HIV, Housing & Employment Project is examining interventions that coordinate HIV care and treatment, housing, and employment services.
+Tools to date include webinars and project summaries.